corbym/gogiven/README.md

 Captured inputs and outputs are data points that are registered by either your system under test (stubs, mocks etc) or the output from your system its self.

 Captured inputs and outputs are logged along side your test, for each test, so that interested parties can view them.

+### Rendered how?

+The test framework parses your test file, and grabs the content.
+It strips all non-interesting parts out and leaves the Given/When/Then format in plain text ready for a GoGivensOutputGenerator to process the text.

+A complete example of how to write a GoGivensOutputGenerator is given in the sister project [html spec](https//github.com/corbym/htmlspec) - written in Go.

 ## Example One - GoGivens in Practice <a name="example"></a>
 ```